Mexico starting lineup vs. Cuba: Uriel Antuna gets starting chance, Andres Guardado captains El Tri | Goal.com

 Mexico XI: Ochoa; L. Rodriguez, Salcedo, Araujo, Gallardo; C. Rodriguez, Reyes, Guardado; Antuna, Jimenez, Alvarado

-Cuba XI: Sanchez; Martinez, Espino, Lopez, Morejon, Piedra; Abreu, Morris, Hernandez; Baquero; Paradela
+Cuba XI: Sanchez; Morejon, Lopez, Piedra, Martinez; Morris, Espino; Abreu, Baquero, Hernandez; Paradela